-Jacksonville Social Security & Survivor Benefits Attorney
+Jacksonville Social Security & Survivor Benefits Lawyer

 If you were married to someone who is now deceased, you may be entitled to SSDI benefits.
 Social Security Disability Income (SSDI) benefits operate similarly to an insurance program; you pay into it through a portion of your taxes which are taken out of your paycheck in the event you may become disabled.